burnpiro/image-gpt/README.md

 - `size` = 32, 48, 64 (size in pixels, only 32 available with current models)
 - `n_samples` - 1,2,4,6,8 (any int)
 - `image_path` - path to image (only when generate from primer)
+- `seed` - `0` means random seed, if you want anything else just set the seed

 ## Results